anilsimha13/typescript/README.md

 # Typescript

+## Day-1

 1. ### What is Typescript?

 - Typescript is the superset of Javascript
-- It comiles into regular Javascript, so it runs anywhere Javascript does
+- It compiles into regular Javascript, so it runs anywhere Javascript does
-- Field ends with .ts
+- File ends with .ts

 2. ### How Typescript works?